 Excursions from Inverness

-Which Inverness trips are suitable for a short break on 2 days?
-That's what we asked for before we left Inverness in Scotland, With its international airport and its location on the southern edge of the Scottish Highlands, Inverness is perfect for a weekend getaway.
+Which Scotland Inverness tours are ideal for a 2 day short break?
+We asked ourselves that before our trip Inverness in Scotland, With its international airport and its location on the southern edge of the Scottish Highlands, Inverness is perfect for a weekend getaway.
 Depending on the departure airport, the arrival and return journey may take one day.
 If you want to spend a long weekend in Scotland and get a taste of the Scottish Highlands, then this tour is a good start.
 By the way, too Autumn and winter a good travel time for Scotland.

 Inverness excursions and sightseeing

 The city of Inverness is not very big.
-It is located on the River Ness and its mouth on the Moray Firth.
+It lies on the River Ness and its confluence with the Moray Firth.
 Inverness is the capital of the Highlands.
 We take half a day to see the city.
-The city center is not very big, so you can easily get to know it on a leisurely walk past Inverness Castle, the center with its shops, pubs and restaurants, and the churches on either side of the River Ness.
-We only skip the botanical garden, because our time is too short.
+Its city center is not too big, so you can get to know it on a walk.
+Inverness Castle, the center with its shops, Pubs and restaurants and we look at the churches on either side of the River Ness.
+There is not enough time for the botanical garden.
+However, we did take a few Inverness excursions.

 You can find a detailed description of our tour of Inverness under this link.

-Just a few miles from Inverness is Loch Ness.
-We do not believe in Nessie.
-Nevertheless, we want to see the fjord-like lake.
+Loch Ness is just a few miles from Inverness.
+We don't believe in Nessie.
+Nevertheless, we see the fjord-like lake on several of our Inverness excursions.
 Loch Ness has two sides.
-The quiet eastern shore with a narrow road, that runs along above the lake.
-The livelier west bank can be reached via a well-developed road.
-Here you can also find the departure points of the boats that are running on the lake.
-There are some small towns and attractions such as the castle ruins of Urquardt Castle, which can be reached both by boat and by bus.
+The quiet east bank with its narrow street that runs along above the lake.
+The livelier west bank can be reached via a better developed road.
+This is where the departure points of the boats that sail on the lake are located.
+There are also small towns and places of interest here, such as the ruins of Urquardt Castle, which can be reached by boat or bus.

 We take a boat trip, that takes us from Clansman Harbor to the castle ruins of Urquardt Castle and back.
 Despite - or perhaps because of - the rainy weather, that prevails on this day, this ruin is very impressive.
 The clouds, that drift across the lake, give it a dramatic look.
 There are several tours, that are offered from Inverness to the castle ruins.